markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 The numbers are fairly low because I don't want to test the overall performance of CloudFront in my area, but want to get consistent and repeatable numbers for L@E in general.
 Under high load the performance is impacted by many other factors, which we cannot really control.

-To ignore the cache, all functions will be **deployed as Viewer Request triggers**, "Include body" enabled to give it a full round picture (no body payload will be send and used though).
+To ignore the cache, all functions will be **deployed as Viewer Request triggers**, "Include body" enabled to give it a full round picture (no body payload will be sent and used though).

-Furthermore after deployment I will run a warmup round to eliminate the coldstart period, I'm not interested in those bad numbers.
-I know they are horrible, but we cannot do anything about it really, eventually a function will tear down and a new one needs to be spawned.
+Furthermore after deployment I will run a warmup round to eliminate the cold-start period, I'm not interested in those bad numbers.
+I know they are horrible, but we cannot do anything about it really; eventually a function will tear down and a new one needs to be spawned.
 So each `wrk` will be run twice, but only the second run will be used here.